Quick Efficient Composting

 Most important is providing the right ratio of green to brown ingredients.
 This means balancing nitrogen and carbon ratios in a way that’s sutiable to conditions inside your tumbler.
 Most compost tumblers recommend that you load your barrel with roughly 75 percent grass clippings or green equivalent and 25 percent other ingredients such as kitchen scrapes.
 This varies from the traditional brown-green mix in open piles or heaps.
 Why?
 Because the mostly closed tumbler system affords less chance for evaporation.
 The other important thing is to take advantage of your tumbler’s rotating feature.
 Moisture levels are important.
 If what’s in your barrel seems to dry, as it might be after loading in a pile of leaves on a sunny autumn day, add some moisture, then tumble to spread it around.

 Compost should be turned every several days.
 Turning compost every five or so days mixes more oxygen into the decomposing materials allowing the process to continue at its most accelerated rate.
-It also exposes more surface of the composting materials to the microorganisms that accomplish the process.
+It also exposes more surface of the composting materials to the microorganisms that accomplish the process (see The Biology of Composting).
 Too much turning can also inhibit the process by short-circuiting the decomposition process and not allowing heat to build.
 Checking the contents of your tumbler every few days will give you a feel for how things are going, how many days the materials need to reach maximum heat, and just when that heat starts to decline.
 That’s the time to turn.

 Other small tricks: don’t continually add materials to your tumbler.
 Once it’s reached near full capacity — you want to leave some space so that there’s plenty of air and room for the materials to mix when turned — wait until what’s inside is finished before emptying and reloading.
 The temptation to add more materials increases as the contents inside decomposes and is reduced.
 Don’t do it.
 And make sure, as you go along, that any venting your tumbler has is kept clear.
 Fresh air is critical to the process.